Lingaa: Critical response

 M Suganth of The Times of India gave 2.5 out of 5 and wrote, "The scale of the production, some of Santhanam's one-liners and the charisma of Rajinikanth somewhat make it bearable but they aren't enough."
-Rediff rated 3 out of 5 and felt that "Lingaa is buffoonery at its most old-school".
+Raja Sen of Rediff.com rated 3 out of 5 and felt that "Lingaa is buffoonery at its most old-school".
 Sify called Lingaa "a mixed bag.
 The star charisma of Rajinikanth is intact but the film is long with a weak storyline that flounders with a long drawn out climax."
-The Hindustan Times said "Lingaa offers nothing new despite being one of Rajinikanth's better works in the recent past."
-CNN-IBN also rated it 3 out of 5, commenting "Because two Rajinikanths are always better than one".
+Gautaman Bhaskaran of Hindustan Times said "Lingaa offers nothing new despite being one of Rajinikanth's better works in the recent past."
+Prajakta Hebbar of IBNLive also rated it 3 out of 5, commenting "Because two Rajinikanths are always better than one".

-Lawsuit
+Controversies

 Script infringement issue

-On 2 November 2014, the Madurai Bench of Madras High Court bench's Justice M. Venugopal ordered a notice to producer 'Rockline' Venkatesh, script writer Pon Kumaran and director K.S.
-Ravikumar on account of accusations by the film maker K.R.
-Ravi Rathinam of the Tamil Nadu Housing Board colony who claimed that script of Lingaa was actually the one he had written for directing a film titled Mullai Vanam 999 based on the construction of the Mullaperiyar dam by John Pennycuick.
-Further, actor Rajinikanth who wasn't involved in the film script larceny was issued notice as he had distribution rights for the film.
+On 2 November 2014, the Madurai Bench of Madras High Court bench's Justice M. Venugopal ordered a notice to Rockline Venkatesh, Pon Kumaran and K. S. Ravikumar on account of accusations by the film maker K. R. Ravi Rathinam of the Tamil Nadu Housing Board colony who claimed that script of Lingaa was actually the one he had written for directing a film titled Mullai Vanam 999 based on the construction of the Mullaperiyar dam by John Pennycuick.
+Further, Rajinikanth who was not involved in the film script larceny was issued notice as he had distribution rights for the film.
 However, Justice M. Venugopal refused to pass any interim orders to hold audio release that is scheduled on 5 November 2014.
 On 3 December 2014, the court dismissed a writ petition filed by Ravi Rathinam.
 Justice Venugopal claimed the dispute to be private and it could have been solved only by initiating civil or criminal proceedings and not by invoking the writ jurisdiction of the High Court.